chollinger93/reddit-ml-analysis/README.md

 Set your reddit API and GCP keys here.
 Create the GCS bucket before via the Cloud Console.

 ## Run
-Simply run `python Main.py` from your Cloud Shell or local machine.
+Simply run `python -m reddit.Main` from your Cloud Shell or local machine.

 ## License